 By now, a lot of you most likely have figured out that I have a bit of a thing for various keyboards and mice.
 I’ve even been known to make sure the backlighting on my keyboard matches with my mouse and with my PC build as well.
 Oddly enough, through all of my keyboards the only time I have ever really customized a keyboard was when I had the chance to review a custom keyboard from Max Keyboard.
 The fact that I haven’t dug deeper into this is curious because generally I have a hard time leaving things alone, especially my cars and my computers.
 It’s not that I hadn’t seen the photos of everyone’s keyboards on r/mechanicalkeyboards and GeekHack, I just never did it myself due to not knowing enough and frankly not having the time.
 Well after reviewing the new Novatouch from Cooler Master, I decided to take advantage of the Cherry MX stems and dive a little deeper into keyboard customization and finally show everyone what it is all about.
 I reached out to a whole list of companies who make a variety of products to help you take your new mechanical keyboard and turn it into something completely unique, today I’m going to talk a little about what I found!

-We have 1220 guests and 2 members online
+We have 2186 guests and one member online